-230. EIOPA will assess the relevance of publishing the volatility adjustment for other non-EEA currencies on a case by case and considering, among other factors, the materiality of the currency both at the individual and market level.
+- 230. EIOPA highlights the possibility of variations in the outputs, once a better set of information becomes available. - 231.
+EIOPA will assess the relevance of publishing the volatility adjustment for other non-EEA currencies on a case by case and considering, among other factors, the materiality of the currency both at the individual and market level.
 So far, no other need has been identified.